Alvor1991/PP4-Physio/README.md

 ### General

-* Mobile-first, responsive design for all devices, ensuring a seamless experience across desktops, tablets, and smartphones.
+* Mobile-first, responsive design for all devices, ensuring a seamless experience.
-* Consistent navigation across all pages with hover effects for feedback, enhancing usability and user experience.
+* Consistent navigation across all pages with hover effects for feedback, enhancing usability.
-* **Dynamic Navbar:** The navbar adapts based on user authentication status, providing relevant links and actions for both logged-in and guest users.
+* The navbar adapts based on user authentication status;
-    - **Home Link:** Redirects to the home page for easy navigation back to the main site.
+    - **Home:** Redirects to the home page for easy navigation back to the main site.
-    - **About Link:** Provides access to detailed information about the therapist, their credentials, and philosophy.
+    - **About:** Provides access to detailed information about the therapist, their credentials, and philosophy.
-    - **Treatments Link:** Directs users to a page listing available treatments with descriptions and pricing.
+    - **Treatments:** Directs users to a page listing available treatments with descriptions and pricing.
-    - **My Appointments Link:** (Visible only to logged-in users) Allows users to view their scheduled appointments through a personalized dashboard.
+    - **My Appointments:** (Visible only to logged-in users) Allows users to view their scheduled appointments.
-    - **Login/Logout Link:** Displays the login option for guests and a logout option for authenticated users, ensuring smooth session management.
+    - **Login/Logout Link:** Displays the login option for guests and a logout option for authenticated users.
-    - **Book Appointment Button:** Prominently displayed, this button redirects users to the appointment booking page.
-If the user is not logged in, it prompts them to sign up first.
+    - **Book Appointment Button:** redirects users to the appointment booking page.
+If the user is not logged in.
-* Footer with contact info and social media links, providing easy access to contact details and social media profiles.
+* Footer with contact info and social media links.

 ### Home Page